paulgarciaro/junction-model/README.md

 # Junction-model
-AgentPy simulation of a 4 road junction for Multi-Agents and Computer Graphics course Course code: TC2008B
+AgentPy simulation of a 4 road junction for Multi-Agents and Computer Graphics course \n Course code: TC2008B